 Christo and Jeanne-Claude: The Early Years

-To accompany these events, Matthias Koddenberg, art historian and longtime friend of both Christo and his wife Jeanne-Claude, who was the other half of the artistic duo until her death in 2009, has edited an elaborate collection of interviews.
-The book is composed of many conversations held between Koddenberg and Christo in the artist’s New York studio over the last years.
+Shortly before Christo’s death, Matthias Koddenberg, art historian and longtime friend of both Christo and his wife and artistic partner Jeanne-Claude, who passed away in 2009, edited an extensive collection of interviews in close collaboration with the artist.
+The book is composed of many conversations which the author conducted with Christo in the artist’s New York studio over the last years.

-With rare frankness, Christo describes how he fled from Bulgaria and made his way into the Western world.
-He talks about his time in Vienna and Geneva, his vibrant life in Paris that was full of hardship, and the fateful moment when he met Jeanne-Claude.
+In these interviews, Christo describes with rare frankness how he fled his native Bulgaria and made his way into the Western world.
+He talks about his time in Vienna and Geneva, his vibrant life in Paris that was also full of hardship, and the fateful moment when he met Jeanne-Claude.

-This publication provides an exceptional inside view, uniting texts and numerous archival images and photographs, many of which have never been published before or depict early works by Christo that have only recently been rediscovered.
+This publication unites texts and numerous archival images and photographs, many of which have never been published before or depict early works by Christo that have only recently been rediscovered.

 incl.
 VAT plus shipping costs